 Great photos are really important.
 You can pop up to five photos per item.
 Make sure your photos reflect your style and show off your product to its best.
 We recommend front, back and side shots and some of it’s best details.
 This may be a close up of the fabric or detailing.
 A fully styled shot will also provide inspiration.
 There are a few filters you can use to make your photo pop, otherwise, do some editing on iPhoto or Visco.
 Just make sure your photos look like a true representation of the colours .

 If you’re not 100% happy with your listing you can save it as a draft and come back to it later.

-You can edit, turn on or off your listing at any time by finding your items for hire in your profile section.
+You can edit, turn on or off or completely delete your listing at any time by finding your items for hire in your profile section.